TheMaverickProgrammer/eTamagotchi/README.md

 ## Code Improvement
 * The logic is in the main thread which happens to be the render loop.
 Bad.
-Decouple the rendering from the main thread. (dekstop)
+Decouple the rendering from the main thread.

-* ~~Create a Monster class that represents the stats, tileID, and pass that back and forth the BattleThread and the Render instances instead of how I'm doing it.
+* ~~Create a Monster class that represents the stats, tileID, and pass that back and forth the BattleThread and the Render instances instead of how I'm doing it.~~

 * Divide the BattleThread into two different classes HostBattleThread and ClientBattleThread.

 * Too many battle flags managing the thread states... speaking of threads...

 * It's fine in Java ~~Unsure of the thread saftey.
 Each time a host or client is established a new thread is made.
-This can't be good.
+This can't be good.~~

-* Creating new graphics each render call in P2P for opponent has to go (desktop)
+* Creating new graphics each render call in P2P for opponent has to go

 ## Gameplay Improvement
+### Things you can contribute
 * Read from a source (database) the correct digimon names, stats, etc...

-* ~~Save the tamagotchi state data to a file and load
+* ~~Save the tamagotchi state data to a file and load~~

 * Reward battling monsters with EXP points (e.g. winners +3 EXP, losers +1 EXP)